liberland/docs/regulations/drafts/visa-regime.md

 ### Article 2: Non-Citizen Entry and Temporary Stay Regime

+#### Section 1: Temporary Visa for non-Citizens
 1. Non-Citizens shall be obliged to apply for a Temporary Visa prior to entry into the territory, in conformity with Article 37 of the Border Law.
 2. Applications must be submitted and processed through electronic means, specifically via the [Border Registration Website](border.liberland.org).
 3. Non-Citizens must complete the provided form and remit the requisite fee.

+#### Section 2: Sanctions
+IBIS shall record the sanction of 5 LLM in the account of a non-Citizen who

+a) upon entry into Liberland or upon being requested subsequently failed to present a valid Temporary Visa; or

+b) while staying in Liberland, fails to present a valid Temporary Visa upon request.

 ### Article 3: Residence Visa and Settlement Privileges